CuteTenshii/go-stealer/README.md

 ## Features

 - Anti-VM and Anti-Sandbox techniques.
-- VERY lightweight file size (2MB), thanks to Go being a compiled language
+- VERY lightweight file size (8MB), thanks to Go being a compiled language
+- HYPER fast execution time (less than 5 seconds in a VM.
+This is actually pretty impressive!)
 - Can auto-add itself to startup via registry
 - Can block a list of websites by modifying the hosts file, such as antivirus and security research sites
 - Can send the stolen data via a Discord webhook